 The Papanasam beach (also called as Varkala beach), which is ten kilometers away from Varkala, is renowned for the natural spring.
 It is considered to have medicinal and curative properties.
 A dip in the holy waters at this beach is believed to purge the body of impurities and the soul of all sins; hence the name 'Papanasam beach'.

-A two thousand year old shrine the Janardhanaswamy Temple stands on the cliffs overlooking the beach, a short distance away.
+A two thousand year old shrine the Janardhanaswamy Temple, a short distance away from the beach.
 The Sivagiri Mutt, founded by the great Hindu reformer and philosopher Sree Narayana Guru (1856 - 1928) is also close by.
 The Samadhi (the final resting place) of the Guru here attracts thousands of devotees every year during the Sivagiri Pilgrimage days - 30th December to 1st January.
 Sree Narayana Guru propagated the ideology: "one caste, one religion and one god", in a society torn by the taboos of caste system.